Transfer Mechanisms

 Violet creates a Payment Intent with

-transfer_data.destination, specifying the merchant's connected account as the destination.When the payment is captured, Stripe automatically transfers the specified amount to the merchant's connected account.
+transfer_data.destination, specifying the merchant's connected account as the destination.When the payment is captured, the full charge amount is immediately transferred from the platform to the destination account.

 Key Characteristics:

-Platform as merchant of record: Your platform name appears on customer statements, providing a consistent brand experience across all merchants.
+Platform as merchant of record: By default, your platform name appears on customer statements, providing a consistent brand experience across all merchants.
+(Use

-Simplified fund flow: Funds flow directly to the connected merchant account as part of the payment capture process.
+Simplified fund flow: Funds flow directly to the connected merchant account as part of the payment capture process—no need to manage transfer timing.

 Application / Use Case: